Chapter 4.2 Monster Threats and Management

 When a threat is not impending, and is in a cooldown state.
 Players can burn tinder in constructions/altars to increase their time of peace.
 Some constructions will allow players to skip threat cycles if they meet a criteria to appease the monsters that are threatening them.

 Before a player or groups of players can build a monster summoning zone, monsters will summon naturally.
 They will select a random available area in the outer radius of a land claim.
-For mobile and self claim players, the summoning circle will move with them, with a summoning circle appearing below them.
+For mobile and self claim players, the summoning circle will move with them, with a summoning circle appearing below them, but the rift that the monster appears from can appear separately in the sky, ground, or water.

 Building a Summoning Circle

-Players will need to build a summoning circle of required size for the threat, or else the threat will revert to selecting a location based on regular logic.
+Players will need to build a summoning circle of required size for the threat, or else the threat will revert to selecting a location based on default logic.

 Expressing Disfavor Towards a Monster